JavierRamirezMoral/TerraKubeSphere-Azure/README.md

 ### Why Do we need Docker?

-We need Docker for several reasons, but let's illustrate it with an example:
+We need Docker for several reasons, but let's illustrate it with an example: <br>

 <div align="justify">  Imagine you're a DevOps engineer responsible for deploying and managing a web application that consists of multiple microservices.
 Each microservice is developed by a different team using various programming languages and frameworks.
 Traditionally, deploying and managing these microservices across different environments would be complex and time-consuming due to the diverse dependencies and configurations.